viviensiu/LLM-project/README.md

 * Execute the following in command prompt:
     * `cd Desktop/az900_study_buddy`.
     * `docker compose down`
+* You could also stop your ollama container if you're done with it.

 ## Evaluation Criteria
 For peer review: A full list of LLM zoomcamp project evaluation criteria is available [here](https://github.com/DataTalksClub/llm-zoomcamp/blob/main/project.md#evaluation-criteria).